codefresh-io/docs.codefresh.io/_docs/administration/account-user-management/access-control.md

   max-width="60%"
   %}

-Users in Team Backend can view any pipeline in any project with either tag `backend` or `frontend`, while users in Team Frontend can view  pipelines in projects with tag `frontend`.
+Users in Team Backend can view any pipeline in any project with either tag `backend` or tag `frontend`, while users in Team Frontend can view only pipelines in projects with tag `frontend`.
--->

 ## Git-repository access restrictions